richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *Everything I Never Told You* - Celeste Ng
 - *Everything and More* - David Foster Wallace
 - *The Emotional Craft of Fiction* - Donald Maas
+- *Confessions of a Recovering Environmentalist* - Paul Kingsnorth
+- *How to Write an Autobiographical Novel: Essays* - Alexander Chee

 ## 2017